PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 #### in-place execution support within an operator
 For in-place execution, oneDNN primitive needs to have the same oneDNN memory object passed as input (src) and output (dst).
-More precisely, we check if pointers to allocated buffers are the same for input and output and this indicated if we use one oneDNN memory object or two. for example:
+More precisely, we check if pointers to allocated buffers are the same for input and output and this indicates if we use one oneDNN memory object or two.
+For example:

 `auto src_memory_p = handler.AcquireSrcMemory(x);`